fratambot/MLOps-with-wandb/README.md

 ```
 python app/pipelines/train.py --tune
 ```
-The script will create a wandb agent performing a Bayesian search with a default value of `max_sweep=30` runs over a set of hyperparameters choices defined in the `sweep.yaml` living in the `app/pipelines` folder.
-You can change the [sweep configuration](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration) according to your preferences and adjust `--max_sweep`, `--epochs` and other performance parameters according to your infrastructure and resources.
+The script will create a wandb agent performing a Bayesian search with a default value (`max_sweep=30`) of 30 runs at most over a set of hyperparameters choices defined in the `sweep.yaml` file living in the `app/pipelines` folder.
+You can change the [sweep configuration](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration) according to your preferences and adjust `--max_sweep`, `--epochs` and other performance parameters according to your infrastructure, time and resources.

 - **requirements**:
   - `WANDB_API_KEY`